Try Carti Pro free for 14 days.Start free trial →

 30-minute onboarding agenda

-• Read: top 10 macros + where each links
+• Read the top 10 macros and where each links

-• Rules: when to not discount; when to escalate
+• Learn the rules for when to not discount and when to escalate

 Metrics: Prove You Did Not "Optimize Away" Trust